NBISweden/workshop-reproducible-research/docs/snakemake.md

 * Specify which genome to align to and where to download its sequence and annotation files.
 * (Any other parameters we might need to make it into a general workflow, e.g. to support both paired-end and single-read sequencing)

+!!! note
+    Putting all configuration in `config.yml` will break the `generate_rulegraph` rule.
+You can fix it either by replacing `--config max_reads=0` with `--configfile=config.yml` in the shell command of that rule in the Snakefile, or by adding `configfile: "config.yml"` to the top of the Snakefile (as mentioned in a tip above).

 The first point is straightforward; rather than using `SAMPLES = ["..."]` in the Snakefile we define it as a parameter in `config.yml`.
 Do a dry-run afterwards to make sure that everything works as expected.
 You can either add it as a list as it was expressed before, or you can use this yaml notation:

 ```yaml